Need help with electric bills in Texas? DoNotPay can assist you

 If you’re looking for the most fuss-free way of dealing with your situation, then DoNotPay will be your best friend.
-You can access our app either through your web browser or iOS device to see what we can do for you.
+You can access our app through your to see what we can do for you.

 We understand what it’s like to be in an emergency.
 That’s why we’re dedicated to making this whole process as easy on you as possible.
 We can do all the work in your stead if that’s what you need.
 Use our app to relieve yourself of any further stress.